scala/docs.scala-lang/_overviews/getting-started/index.md

 * [The Tour of Scala](/tour/tour-of-scala.html) for bite-sized introductions to Scala's features.
 * [Learning Resources](/learn.html), which includes online interactive tutorials and courses.
 * [Our list of some popular Scala books](/books.html).
-* [The migration guide](/scala3/guides/migration/compatibility-intro.html) helps you to migrate your existing Scala 2 code base to Scala 3.

-The [Scala CLI documentation](https://scala-cli.virtuslab.org/) describes the available sub-commands and how to integrate the tool with an IDE of choice.

 ## Create a "Hello World" project with sbt